FirebaseExtended/custom-auth-samples/instagram/README.md

 # Use Instagram Sign In with Firebase

-This sample shows how to Sign in Firebase using [Instagram](https://www.instagram.com/developer/).
+This sample shows how to Sign in Firebase using [Instagram](https://www.instagram.com/developer/) on the Web.

 You can try this sample at: [instagram-auth.appspot.com](https://instagram-auth.appspot.com).